Table of Contents

 Partial duodenal atresia (stenosis) symptoms depend on the severity of the defect.
-The illness may not show any symptoms for months and years and usually manifests with long-lasting vomiting, constipation, food aspiration, and failure to thrive.
-The constipation is unresponsive to the treatment.
+The illness may not show any symptoms for months or even years and usually manifests with long-lasting vomiting, constipation, food aspiration and failure to thrive.
+The constipation is unresponsive to treatment.

-- Down syndrome (most common and present in 25-40% of cases)
+- Down syndrome (most common and present in 25-40% of the cases)

 - VACTERL association

 Ultrasound appearance of a “double bubble type” (distal gas) Fetal choledochal cyst

 Fetal duplicated cyst